ibm-garage/infrastructure-scripts/examples/F5-BIG-IP/README.md

 ![F5 Provisioned](images/f5-1.png)

 Notice that the floating ip is on the management interface.
-This is required for the F5 can call the license server and validate the license.
+This is required for the F5 to call the license server and validate the license.

 You can log into the F5 BIG-IP Management console, by navigating to the floating ip in a browser: `https://<F5_FLOATING_MGMT_IP>` and then provide your credentials `admin:<var.f5_admin_password>` where `.var.f5_admin_password` is the variable you provided.

 Wait for the server to be in a ready state.
-It may take a while for it to complete it's setup and validate the license.
+It may take a while for it to complete its setup and validate the license.

 Once F5 is up, you need to complete the setup by moving the floating_ip to the external interface so that it can receive internet traffic and protect your web application.